Originally Web posted Monday, 15 April 2013.

 In theory, S/MIME should interoperate between technology platforms and different software products.
 In practice, i don’t know… i did not test anything outside of Mac OS X and Mail—and that’s a whole lot right there, given all the settings options!
 If you are having trouble getting things to work when one or more of your correspondents is using different software—and especially if they are the ones having trouble accepting your certificate—it may be that their system is more strict regarding the precise content of certificates.
 You may need to experiment with other settings of the Key Usage Extension, Extended Key Usage Extension, SANE extension, keeping/omitting each of these, and so forth.

 Life is pulling me in different directions and i don’t know how long i’ll be interested in or even able to update this article.
 With Apple’s apparent new policy of churning out a new major OS X version each year and dropping support for older Macs as they do so, it won’t be long before i once again totally lack access to a new enough Mac upon which to test.
+When that happens updates of this article will cease, unless/until a newer Mac comes into my life which runs the then-current/near-current macOS.

 Note 1: I’m sure many of you would like to know how this all works with your Apple iOS device.
 I’d love to tell you, but i don’t have sufficiently long-term access to an iOS device of my own to allow testing.
 If you see someone else’s good article on this subject, email me with the link to their article.
 I’ll have a look and if it looks good, probably link to it from this page.